-At the end of 2016’s Post Pop Depression, his finest work since the 1970s, Iggy Pop tells us he’s going to Paraguay – to where “there’s not so much fucking knowledge”, “people are still human beings”, and he can “heal” himself, sick as he is of political fearmongering, Internet commentators, and cheating executives.
+At the end of 2016’s Post Pop Depression, his finest work since the 1970s, Iggy Pop tells us he’s going to Paraguay – to where “there’s not so much fucking knowledge”, “people are still human beings”, and he can “heal” himself, sick of political fearmongering, internet commentators, and cheating executives.
 Some took the promise of his disappearance – if not his mythical Paraguay – seriously, wondering if this was the last we’d hear from the Stooges frontman, who has now been releasing records for a half-century.
-Pop seems to have wondered the same himself, telling the New Yorker recently that he’d felt burnt out by the end of the album’s supporting tour; with age, his intense onstage antics were taking their toll.
+Pop seems to have wondered the same himself, telling the New Yorker recently that he’d felt burnt out by the end of the album’s supporting tour; with age, his intense onstage antics were taking a serious physical toll.

 Pop has returned, however, and resumed the exploratory approach that has defined the last decade or so of his career.
-While Depression and the Stooges’ second post-reunion album, 2013’s Ready to Die, affirm Pop’s ongoing passion for heavy guitars and heavier beat, his recent work has also pursued rather unexpected tangents.
-2009’s Préliminaires and 2012’s Après find unlikely inspiration in American jazz standards, French chanson, bossa nova, and Michel Houellebecq’s fiction; Teatime Dub Encounters, a 2018 EP with Underworld, sets Pop in the duo’s progressive house and techno soundscapes.
+While Depression and the Stooges’ second post-reunion album, 2013’s Ready to Die, affirmed Pop’s ongoing passion for heavy guitars and crude rhythm, his recent work has also pursued rather unexpected tangents.
+2009’s Préliminaires and 2012’s Après found unlikely inspiration in American jazz standards, French chanson, bossa nova, and Michel Houellebecq’s fiction; Teatime Dub Encounters, a 2018 EP with Underworld, set Pop amid the duo’s progressive house and techno soundscapes.
 On Free, his eighteenth album, Pop continues to dabble in jazz and finds fresh interest in ambient electronics, with unflattering results.

-It’s been argued by Pop’s harshest critics that he’s only ever as good as his collaborators – the various bandmates (Ron and Scott Asheton, James Williamson) and well-known producers (David Bowie, John Cale, Don Was, etc.) who have drifted in and out of his long career – and that the man himself, as striking as his stage presence and best lyrics can be, is little more than an unthinking dilettante.
-This stance neglects the extent to which Pop influences proceedings, however.
-Pop’s hollering voice, idiosyncratic street poetry, and powerful physicality drive the making of his greatest works, even as he’s perceived as an uncaged animal by Williamson or a Dostoyevsky character by Bowie.
+It’s been argued by Pop’s harshest critics that he’s only ever been as good as his collaborators – the various bandmates (Ron and Scott Asheton, James Williamson) and well-known producers (David Bowie, John Cale, Don Was, etc.) who have drifted in and out of his long career – and that the man himself, as striking as his stage presence and best lyrics can be, is little more than an unthinking dilettante, ready to be remodelled by whoever approaches him next.
+This stance neglects the extent to which Pop influences proceedings, however; Pop’s hollering voice, idiosyncratic street poetry, and powerful physicality propelled the making of his greatest works, even as he’s reimagined as an uncaged animal by Williamson or a Dostoyevsky character by Bowie.

 Here, however, with the reins taken by trumpeter Leron Thomas and guitarist and filmmaker Sarah Lipstate (aka Noveller), the limitations of this approach are exposed – especially as Pop is rarely as creatively disengaged as he is through most of this record, only co-writing two of its tracks.
 In the liner notes, Pop tells us that the album is an attempt to escape “the effluent of [his] own mind and problems, in favour of trying to interpret the poetry of others”.
 Accordingly, Thomas assumes most of the writing duties, and the original songs are accompanied by Pop’s reading of two poems: Lou Reed’s ‘We Are the People’, dating from the early ‘70s, and Dylan Thomas’s ‘Do Not Go Gentle into That Good Night’ (read as earnestly as one might imagine it’d be, unfortunately).
 The major problem here is that unlike Williamson or Bowie, Thomas and Lipstate seem to have no idea what to do with Pop – how to effectively couch his performance in something as clever or unusual as he is.